l-aldarondo/Biodiversity_with_Plotly/README.md

 - Deliverable 4: Customize the Dashboard

 ### Purpose

 The client has a partially completed dashboard that  needs to be finished.
 She has a completed panel for demographic information and now needs to visualize the bacterial data for each volunteer.
-Specifically, her volunteers should be able to identify the top 10 bacterial species in their belly buttons.
-That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza's volunteers will be able to identify whether that species is found in their navel.
+The Purpose of the dashboard is to investigate the samples data available to look at the top 10 bacterial species for each belly buttom bacterial samples.
+The goal is to identify potential species as a candidate to manufacture synthetic beef, that way her volunteers will be able to identify whether that species is found in their navel.

 ## Methodology
-- Using JavaScript and HTML, we modifyied the code in our index.html file to create more table filters.
-In addition to the date filter we created, we added filters for the city, state, country, and shape.
+- Using JavaScript, Plotly, and D3.js, we created a horizontal bar chart, a bubble chart and a gauge chart to display the top 10 bacterial species.

-- Using JavaScript, we replaced the handleClick() function in our app.js file with a new function that saved the element, value, and id of the filter that was changed.
-Then, we created a new function to loop through the dataset and keept only the results that matched the search criteria.
-The webpage will be updated with the search criteria after pressing "Enter".
+- Using HTML and Bootstrap we customized the webpage for our dashboard.

 ## Resources